Dental therapist

 To get a place on a training course, you're expected to have some awareness of the profession and be able to demonstrate an interest in helping people.
 You can achieve this by work shadowing a dental therapist in your local dental practice or by getting involved in voluntary healthcare work in, for example, care homes or hospices.

-Experience as a dental nurse may also be useful prior to applying to qualify as a dental therapist.
+Experience as a dental nurse may also be useful prior to applying to courses.

 Courses include a mix of academic study and clinical work, so you'll build up practical work experience in both hospital and community practice for when you graduate and start looking for a job.